Hispania (personification): Statue of Raffaelle Monti

 In the middle of the 19th century the Italian sculptor Raffaelle Monti sculpted an image of Hispania that he attributes as decoration on the terraces of the gardens of The Crystal Palace of the first Great World Exhibition of 1851 in London along with the personifications of other nations.
 The statue ended up in the Rijksmuseum in Amsterdam shortly thereafter and is likely lost.

 This representation reflects how the author saw Spain in the 19th century.
 She holds a spear and a laurel branch in her left hand and leans with her right arm on a vine.
 Instead of a laurel wreath or a wall wreath, the Italian sculptor opted for a wreath of vine leaves and bunches of grapes.
 In the same way, more clusters hang from the vine and at its feet there is a basket with fruits and vegetables.
 It is possible that Spain was seen as an exporting country of fruit and wine.
 Precisely the German writer Goethe who was a contemporary of Monti although the writer was born quite a few years earlier, also referred to Spain as a wine country.
 In his work Faust Mephistopheles sings: Precisely we just come from Spain, the beautiful country of wine and songs.

 Seafaring Nations

-Spain also has a statue made by the French sculptor Francois Michel Louis Tonetti in 1907 within the work called Seafering Nations together with the personifications of eleven other nations of maritime tradition.
+Spain also has a statue made by the French sculptor Francois Michel Louis Tonetti in 1907 within the work called Seafaring Nations together with the personifications of eleven other nations of maritime tradition.
 These, apart from Spain, are: Greece, Rome, Phoenicia, Genoa, Venice, Netherlands, Portugal, Denmark, Germany, England and France.

-The statue represents a Spain with the emblems of Castile and framed in the age of discoveries together with the sphere of a terrestrial globe and a shield where a carrack is represented.
-The group of sculptures is located on the facade of the former United States Custom House in New York, now known as the Alexander Hamilton.
+The statue represents a Spain with the emblems of Castile and framed in the Age of Discoveries together with the sphere of a terrestrial globe and a shield where a carrack is represented.
+The group of sculptures is located on the facade of the former United States Custom House in New York City, now known as the Alexander Hamilton.